*This story was updated on June 6, 2021.*

 Tiffany Robinson mostly silent on unemployment backlog

-Labor Department Secretary Tiffany Robinson has remained out of the spotlight, though earlier this week she told WMAR-2 News reporter Mallory Sofastaii, “In a matter of 60 days, they’ve already resolved about 14,000 claims that’s an extreme benefit to our customer base and our pending backlog,”
+Labor Department Secretary Tiffany Robinson has remained out of the spotlight, though in February 2021, she told WMAR-2 News reporter Mallory Sofastaii, “In a matter of 60 days, they’ve already resolved about 14,000 claims that’s an extreme benefit to our customer base and our pending backlog,”

-Robinson said Tuesday that claimants are welcome to call the Department of Labor’s unemployment insurance division if they so desire.
+Robinson said the claimants are welcome to call the Department of Labor’s unemployment insurance division if they so desire.

 “I know some people still have a hard time getting through, but there’s the option for the callback if they’re early enough in the queue to get that option.”